Chrono Users

 - Aarhus University (Denmark): wheel/terrain interaction, agroecology (Ole Balling) link

-- Marquette University (USA): autonomous vehicle simulation (J. Fleischmann) link
+- Marquette University (USA): autonomous vehicle simulation (J. Fleischmann)

 - Muroran Institute of Technology (Japan): robotics and synchronization control of multiple systems (Assoc.
 Prof. Hidekazu Kajiwara)